Color in photography composition made easy with the color wheel

 3. Monochrome color scheme

-This is the ultimate color scheme for unity.
+This is the ultimate color scheme for unity in a photo.

-It uses shades (darks) and tints (lights) of just one hue (color).
-So a monochrome color scheme isn’t just a fancy way of saying black and white, although that certainly would count as it’s shades of gray.
+It’s not just a fancy way of saying black and white, although that certainly would count as its shades of gray.

 I could have taken the monochrome color scheme further by desaturing his skin tones slightly.